Sebaceous gland: Location

 In humans, sebaceous glands are found throughout all areas of the skin, except the palms of the hands and soles of the feet.
-There are two types of sebaceous glands: those connected to hair follicles and those that exist independently.
+There are two types of sebaceous gland: those connected to hair follicles and those that exist independently.

 Sebaceous glands are found in hair-covered areas, where they are connected to hair follicles.
 One or more glands may surround each hair follicle, and the glands themselves are surrounded by arrector pili muscles, forming a pilosebaceous unit.
 The glands have an acinar structure (like a many-lobed berry), in which multiple glands branch off a central duct.
 The glands deposit sebum on the hairs and bring it to the skin surface along the hair shaft.
-The structure, consisting of hair, hair follicles, arrector pili muscles, and sebaceous glands, is an epidermal invagination known as a pilosebaceous unit.
+The structure, consisting of hair, hair follicles, arrector pili muscles and sebaceous glands, is an epidermal invagination known as a pilosebaceous unit.

-Sebaceous glands are also found in hairless areas (glabrous skin) of the eyelids, nose, penis, labia minora, the inner mucosal membrane of the cheek, and nipples.
+Sebaceous glands are also found in hairless areas (glabrous skin) of the eyelids, nose, penis, labia minora, the inner mucosal membrane of the cheek and nipples.
 Some sebaceous glands have unique names.
-Sebaceous glands on the lip and mucosa of the cheek, and on the genitalia, are known as Fordyce spots, and glands on the eyelids are known as meibomian glands.
+Sebaceous glands on the lip and mucosa of the cheek and on the genitalia are known as Fordyce spots, and glands on the eyelids are known as meibomian glands.
 Sebaceous glands of the breast are also known as Montgomery's glands.